kuldeepr36/College-Projects/README.md

 Booking Room: The WebApp is developed using PHP,HTML and MySQL language. it is deployed using c9.io click on the link https://itp-module-x14346081.c9users.io/

-Quiz App: it is created uisng java language and runed on Netbeans.
+Quiz App: it is created uisng java language and runned on Netbeans.

 Starcabs: is website which is developed using html,javascript and css.Used Notepad++